-Hey Mama!
 If there was ever a breast pump showdown, it’s this one.
-The great debate of the Spectra vs Medela.
-Both are kind of household names in the pumping space, and most insurance companies offer full coverage of both.
+The great debate of Spectra vs Medela.
+Both are household names in the pumping space, and most insurance companies offer full coverage of them as well.

-At a glance they seem pretty similar; both double electric, classic-style breast pumps.
+At a glance they seem pretty similar – double electric, classic-style breast pumps.
 They’re both popular and highly reviewed, too.

 So what’s a mama to do?
 I’ve set out to try out and review as many different breast pumps as possible; from Willow to Elvie, Motif and more.
 But today, I’m here to deliver a complete Spectra vs Medela review.

 Spectra vs Medela in a nutshell?
 I get good output with both pumps and they’re legitimately both solid options.
 But if I’m choosing between the two, I’m going Spectra.
 It’s got some additional features that push it over the edge, and it seems to be more efficient.

 But there’s a lot more to it than that!
 Read on for a full review including pros and cons of each pump!
 Then decide for yourself which is the right choice for you.

 - 6 Pros of the Spectra S2

 - 2 Potential drawbacks to this pump